praekeltfoundation/molo-iogt/README.rst

 Writing Test Cases
 ==================

-* Use test Molo test mixin `molo.core.tests.base.MoloTestCaseMixin`
+You can make use of the Molo test mixin `molo.core.tests.base.MoloTestCaseMixin`

-The Molo test mixin contains helper methods to generate test content necessary for the main sight.
+* The Molo test mixin contains helper methods to generate test content necessary for the main sight.

 ::